Home > Quotes > Ludwig Von Mises Quotes on Socialism, Free Markets, and More

 “The Marxians love of democratic institutions was a stratagem only, a pious fraud for the deception of the masses.
 Within a socialist community there is no room left for freedom.”

-– Ludwig von Mises, Nation, State, and Economy
+- Ludwig von Mises, Socialism: An Economic and Sociological Analysis (1922)

 “What makes Bolshevism strong is not the Soviets’ artillery and machine-guns but the fact that the whole world receives its ideas sympathetically.”